To Transplant and Beyond

 This website is dedicated to the memory of my donor

-Since my heart transplant I have met my donors family and friends, run the London Marathon 12 Times (once dressed as Santa), completed The London Triathlon Six times, cycled from London to Brighton six times, completed the Athens, Snowdonia, Sydney, Venice, The Great Wall of China, Shanghai, Hong Kong (4hrs-3mins), Dublin Marathons Stockholm Marathon, Stockholm Jubilee Marathon and the Berlin Marathon, as well as being the first heart recipient to complete The Cape Town Two Oceans Ultra Marathon 35miles (56km) 5hrs 46mins 52secs not to mention several half marathons.
-I have also cycled across part of South Africa from George to Cape Town (where the first heart transplant was done).
+Since my heart transplant I have met my donors family and friends, run the London Marathon 15 Times (once dressed as Santa), completed The London Triathlon Six times, cycled from London to Brighton six times, completed the Athens, Snowdonia, Sydney, Venice, The Great Wall of China, Shanghai, Hong Kong (4hrs-3mins), Dublin Marathon, Stockholm Marathon, Stockholm Jubilee Marathon, Berlin and Barcelona Marathon, as well as being the first heart recipient to complete The Cape Town Two Oceans Ultra Marathon 35miles (56km) 5hrs 46mins 52secs not to mention several half marathons.
+I have also cycled across part of South Africa from George to Cape Town (where the first heart transplant was done) and completed the Ride London 100 which is a cycle race that starts and finishes in centeral London and takes in the Surrey hills including Leigh Hill and Box Hill.
 Not bad for a guy that couldn't even walk up a flight of stairs in July 2000 due to heart failure, I am not saying it has been easy but it is possible.

 I built this website to try and show you the positive side of transplantation and try to encourage people to join the